wavemotion-dave/MicroDS/README.md

 Key Mapping Options :
 -----------------------
-Each game can individually configure any of the 12 DS buttons (D-PAD, ABXY, L/R, START/SELECT) to a single CoCo/Dragon joystick or keyboard button.
-The default is for the D-PAD and Button A to replicate the joystick but you can configure as you like.
-Pressing the X button on this screen will toggle between some preset defaults for common joystick maps - such as using the D-PAD as the keyboard cursor keys (up, down, left, right arrows).
+Each game can individually configure any of the 12 DS buttons (D-PAD, ABXY, L/R, START/SELECT) to a single keyboard button.
+The default is for the D-PAD and Button A to replicate the Cursors (AWSX) but you can configure as you like.
+Pressing the X button on this screen will toggle between some preset defaults for common key maps - such as WASD.

 Keyboards :
 -----------------------